DogeisCut/Costume/README.md

   - A tool for quickly locking/unlocking shapes and groups.

+  - Button to unlock all.

+- ### Hide

+  - A tool that can hide shapes and groups, will have a button to unhide all.

 - ### Pivot

   - This tool allows you to adjust the pivot point for shapes and groups and have it saved that way.